Licences for property sales data

 - terms and conditions of the VAR licence, which are set out in a standard Data Access Sub-Licence Agreement

-- mandatory evaluation criteria against which your application will be assessed (mandatory criteria)
+- mandatory evaluation criteria against which your application will be assessed (minimum mandatory specifications )

 Further details of the process are described below.